azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 Apart from searching for your answer on a search engine, you should also be comfortable with asking for help.
 There is nothing wrong with asking for help when you need it.
 There are several different forums where you can post your programming questions.

-    I remember taking part on ASP.NET forums, while I was still in college.
+>> I remember taking part on ASP.NET forums, while I was still in college.
 At that time I was learning web development so I posted a lot of questions on the forum.
 Later on, after I gained more experience I started helping people out.
 My contributions were recognized and I was awarded the Microsoft Most Valuable Professional (MVP) award in 2007.

 Google also has similar programs (GDE), which are awarded based on developer’s contributions to the community.
 If you are awarded MVP or GDE then it will certainly look good on your resume.

 When asking questions on forums make sure to formalize it correctly.
 Don’t just paste 200 lines of code and ask why it does not work.
-Questions like that are regularly downvoted on online forums and if you continue posting such questions without any context then there is a probability that your account will be suspended.
+Questions like that are regularly down-voted on online forums and if you continue posting such questions without any context then there is a probability that your account will be suspended.

 You need to explain the exact problem you are facing and what solutions you have tried.
 The more context you are going to provide, more experienced developers will be willing to help you.